 So as soon as you have your first few functions, set up a test system and deploy your software as it would be done during the real testing.
 You will be surprised how many bug/issues you will find in advance.

 If you have your test system that early you can also invite your customer to test with you.
 While not all customers are interested in that, some are and you should take the chance to do so.
 The first thing you will think is something like

 this costs us more time than it is worth.
 But in the end you have tested most functionally long before your final test and end up with a test system that is already known by your customer before the tests start.
 Unexpected but correct reactions of your system are already common knowledge and need no explanation.
 And of course you will get feedback much earlier and can integrate that into your development process ending up with a product that is much closer to your customer than introducing him to a brand new system on day 1 of the test.

 Also let your developers test with the customer.
 Hiding developers in the basement and letting management perform the testing is not always a good choice of job assignment.
 There may be good reasons to let management do the final and formal testing.
 But during the beginning direct contact with the technical counterparts of your customer and your developers will give your own people a much better understanding of what the customer needs and you will loose much less information in the process.
 Many developers will also see this as benefit of seeing where their solution will later be put to use.
 Of course, some prefer the basement ;-)

 Add obstacles between test and development systems

-While a short path between development and test system is important it might turn out to be good idea to add some temporary obstacles to that path.
-Otherwise you might end up with two development systems instead of one development system and one test system.
+While a short path between development and test system is important, it might turn out to be a good idea to add some temporary obstacles to that path.
+Otherwise, you might end up with two development systems instead of one development system and one test system.

 Who is testing